 The winter months often bring hazardous conditions, such as ice and snow.
 If you’re on someone else’s property and you slip on a patch of ice, you may wonder whether you have the right to recover compensation for your losses, and rightly so.
+These types of accidents are considered premises liability cases in the legal world.
+A premises liability lawyer understands the legalities of each case and if your accident can be pursued with litigation or if you have the right to get compensation for your serious injury.
 Read on to learn what you need to know.

 The Duty of Care